adityakumar9/Logistic_Regression_and_KMean_Clustering_Fake_Bills_Prediction/README.md

 # Logistic_Regression_and_KMean_Clustering_Fake_Bills_Prediction
-Fake bill predictions, where I used logistic regression and KMean clustering model to find accuracy and for better understanding I created visualization for clustering and correlations between all variables also find the ROC and Area Under the Curve..
+Fake bill predictions, where I used logistic regression and KMean clustering model to find accuracy and for better understanding I created visualization for clustering and found correlations between all variables also find the ROC and Area Under the Curve..
 About Dataset
 The dataset includes 1500 rows and 7 columns:
 •	is_genuine: boolean